Lumb3/Lumb3/README.md

 ## About Me

-I build full-stack applications with clean backend architecture, practical frontend interfaces, and reliable data persistence.
+I am a full-stack software engineering intern at **Unitel LLC – CORE Development Team**, where I work on React front-end development and Java backend services using Quarkus framework.

-Currently focused on backend development, REST APIs, desktop/web applications, and software systems that are simple, scalable, and useful.
+My current work focuses on building RESTful API endpoints, connecting frontend interfaces with backend systems, and developing practical software that is clean, scalable, and useful.

 ---